How to Paint a Fence with a Paint Spray Gun

 Clean Up the Paint Sprayer

-Consult the manual for how to clean up the paint sprayer, but for water-based paints like the one I used on my fence, I followed these steps.
+Consult the owner's manual for complete instructions on how to clean up the paint sprayer.
+I used a water-based paint on my fence, and these are the cleanup steps I followed:

 Add a Garden and Flowers!